webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Moves-Like-a-Cat.md

 ---
 aliases:
-- "Moves Like a Cat"
+  - Moves Like a Cat
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Moves Like a Cat
+collection: Foci
+kind: Compendium
 ---
 ## Moves Like a Cat
 Lithe, flexible, and graceful, you move quickly and smoothly, and never seem to be where danger is.